kudashevs/mispronounced-words/README.md

 <dd>
 <p></p>
 <p>
-It is important to understand that we are interested only in English IPA.
+It is important to understand that we are interested only in the English IPA.
 A good starting point might be to find an English phonemic chart.
 Phonemic charts can be interactive or non-interactive.
-It can be a picture, a document, an app - it's not really important.
+It can be a picture, a document, an app - it doesn't really matter.
 The important thing here is that the chart should be divided into three blocks: consonants, vowels, diphthongs.
 In my experience, it is easier to learn the sounds in groups.
 </p>
 <p align="center">